gordyf/imageencoder/README.md

-# Image Encoder - Tile Dictionary + Delta Encoding Image Storage System
+# Image Encoder - Tile Dictionary Encoding Image Storage System

-A Go library and HTTP service for efficient storage of similar images using tile-based deduplication with delta encoding.
+A Go library and HTTP service for efficient storage of similar images using tile-based deduplication.
 Designed for website screenshots and other collections of similar images.

 ## Features

 - **Tile-based deduplication**: Images are divided into 256x256 pixel tiles
-- **Delta encoding**: Similar tiles are stored as deltas from existing tiles
 - **Content-addressed storage**: Unique tiles stored once using SHA-256 hashing
 - **HTTP API**: RESTful API for storing, retrieving, and managing images
 - **Sub-linear storage growth**: Efficient storage for collections of similar images